the inland empire |

 The Inland Empire's name is misleading in one major sense - it's no empire.
 Empires have a central palace or mansion from which all life radiates.
 If a city or metropolitan area is an "empire" then its commercial business districts with office buildings, city hall's, libraries, restaurants, bars, museums, sports stadiums, etc. would be it's palace.
 The Inland Empire doesn't have any of that.
 The Inland Empire is a collection of towns thrown together, not thrown around central hub, that seems to lack any cultural or historical shared experiences to bring everyone together.
 There's this strange sense of openness.

 What to do in The Inland Empire?
 A search of local activities and "Best ofs..." turns up a pretty disappointing list: The #2 Sports Bar: Applebee's.
 The #3 Breakfast Spot: Denny's.
+(I checked in 2020 and the #1 breakfast spot?
+IHOP.
+Seriously.)
 Come on Inland Empire.
 There's more here than that.
 Not much.
 But there is more.

 What to do in The Inland Empire?
 A search of local activities and "Best ofs..." turns up a pretty disappointing list: The #2 Sports Bar: Applebee's.
 The #3 Breakfast Spot: Denny's.
+(I checked in 2020 and the #1 breakfast spot?
+IHOP.
+Seriously.)
 Come on Inland Empire.
 There's more here than that.
 Not much.
 But there is more.

 The LA Metropolitan area, consisting of LA and Orange counties, has 13.3M people making it the second largest metropolitan area in the US.
 The Inland Empire, consisting of San Bernadino and Riverside Counties, is its own metropolitan area of 4.5M people.
 It is 13th largest metropolitan area in the US.
 How many Americans know that?
 Without a sports team, without a downtown core and skyline, most Americans have no idea what or even where the Inland Empire is.
 To put this in perspective it would be like if people hadn't ever heard of Phoenix, San Francisco, Boston or Atlanta.
 Which is crazy.